About Social Procurement

 Supporting safe and fair workplaces

-Sustainable Victorian social enterprise & Aboriginal business sectors
+Sustainable Victorian social enterprise & Aboriginal business sector

 Environmentally sustainable outputs

 - Project-specific requirements to use sustainable resources and to manage waste and pollution

 - Adoption of sustainable business practices by suppliers to the Victorian Government